 To calculate the speed of air in the ducts, we use a duct velocity calculation (you can find the calculator below).

-Let’s first look at how you can calculate the air velocity in the ducts.
-We have to use this equation for airflow in restricted spaces (such as ducts):
+Let’s first look at how to calculate the air velocity in the ducts.
+We have to use this air velocity formula in restricted spaces (such as ducts):

 V represents the air velocity and is expressed in FPM (feet per minute).
 Q is airflow and is expressed in CFM (cubic feet per minute).
 A is the duct cross-section; basically, the area of the ducts.
 The bigger the ducts, the more airflow they can handle.